Season of Re-education

 See if your support group has or would want to start a homeschool library.
 If they don't, ask the Lord if maybe He is calling you to start one.
 It will be a ministry with far-reaching results.
 (And here's a word to the wise About Homeschool Libraries, Vendors, and Curriculum Fairs.)

 Pray, assuming (in faith) that the verse "My God shall supply all my needs according to His riches in Christ Jesus" applies to you TODAY!
-I assure you that it does apply to you, and probably even more than it ever has because this arena is so very foundational for your family!
+I assure you that it does apply to you, and probably even more than it ever has because this arena is so very foundational and pivotal for your family!

 Refrain from buying ~ or even sell ~ some of your curriculum text/workbooks.
 What you would pay (or have paid) for even just one or two subjects for just one child is typically enough to pay for the entire course!
 (I actually got this idea from several moms who have told me they did this!)
 The benefit your entire family will reap from the money being spent on truly educating Mom and freeing her up will far exceed the academic benefit of the text/workbooks.
 It's far more important for Mom to get her foundation established and her vision set!
 Then, if you still feel you need the textbooks later, God will provide.

+"Why spend your money on foodstuffs that don't give you strength?
+Why pay for groceries that don't do you any good?
+Listen and I'll tell you where to get good food that fattens up the soul.
+Come to Me with your ears wide open.
+Listen, for the life of your soul is at stake."
+(Isaiah 55:2) This course is FOOD for your mind, heart and soul.
+Is it possible that God may have already provided for you to take the course, but you've spent it on other "stuff" ~ curriculum "that won't do you any good"?
 Color me unsympathetic, but I can't tell you how many moms have told me they wish they could get my stuff, but they just can't afford it.
-What's frustrating to me is that, in many cases, I just happen to know that they have spent hundreds of dollars on text/workbooks!
+What's frustrating to me is that, in many cases, I know that they have spent hundreds of dollars on text/workbooks!
 It boils down to what are your priorities?
 And your beliefs about education are going to totally determine what your priorities are.
-There is plenty of information right here at my website (110 articles at the time of this writing) to help you in your endeavor to make a "priority shift," if you so desire.
+There is plenty of information right here at my website (120 articles at the time of this writing) to help you in your endeavor to make a "priority shift," if you so desire.
 And it will not cost you one cent; it's all right here for the taking!
-But I have given you all the help I can at this point; you now need to take the baton ~ accept the responsibility ~ to do the reading, the praying, and the decision-making for your own unique family.
+I'm not saying that curriculum has no value, nor that I have all the answers that only the Lord can give you!
+But I am saying that if you come to the Lord with your ears wide open, He will provide for your true needs.

 WHAT SHOULD I GET FIRST?